John and Patricia Beatty

-John and Patricia Beatty (1922–1975), were married American writers, an academic historian and a children's librarian.
-They wrote several books together until John Beatty's death in 1975, after which Patricia Beatty continued to write until her death in 1991.
+John Louis Beatty (January 24, 1922 – March 23, 1975) and Patricia Beatty (August 26, 1922 – July 9, 1991) were married American writers, an academic historian and a children's librarian.
+They wrote several books together until John Beatty's death in 1975, after which Patricia continued to write until her death in 1991.
 All Beatty titles have been returned to e-print through Beebliome Books.

 John Beatty

 John Louis Beatty was born on January 24, 1922, in Portland, Oregon, and later became a history professor.
 He wrote ten books with his wife Patricia and helped edit a two-volume historical text entitled Heritage of Western Civilization.
 Beatty served as an assistant professor of history and humanities at the University of California, Riverside, and died on March 23, 1975, in Riverside, California.

 Patricia Beatty

 Patricia Beatty was born August 26, 1922, in Portland, Oregon.
 She spent part of her life in the Pacific Northwest and occasionally resided on Indian reservations.
 Beatty graduated from Reed College in Portland and has worked as a children's librarian and a high school teacher.
 She has written fifty books, ten of which were with her first husband John Beatty.
 She remarried in 1975 to Carl Uhr, an economics professor at the University of California.
 She died on July 9, 1991.